boxgrinder/boxgrinder.org/blog/2011-07-04-how-we-test-boxgrinder.md

       @ec2.terminate_instance(:instance_id => instance.instanceId)
     end

-This almost-working ruby code shows how easy we can extend our integration tests to run the tests on the right platform.
+This almost-working ruby code shows how easily we can extend our integration tests to run the tests on the right platform.

-Idea for above code is to create an appliance, convert it to EC2 format, upload to EC2 and launch.
-After the instance becomes available - we'll connect to it using SSH, check if the mysql daemon is really running.
-Instance is terminated afterwards.
+The idea of the above code is to create an appliance, convert it to EC2 format, upload to EC2 and launch.
+After the instance becomes available we'll connect to it using SSH, and check if the mysql daemon is really running.
+The instance is terminated afterwards.

-We'll work on making this as clean as possbile abstracting the interaction with EC2 even more.
+We'll work on making this as clean as possible, abstracting the interactions with EC2 even more.

 If you have any comments or ideas.
 Feel free to leave a note.